King1020-1/100-Days-of-Code-Python/Beginner-Projects/Day-04-Rock-Paper-Scissors/README.md

-# Day 3 – Treasure Island
+# Day 4 – Rock Paper Scissors
-This is my Day 3 Project
+This is my Day 4 Project

 ---
 ## Description